bricaud/bricaud.github.io/README.md

 ## Bio

-I am an associate professor at UiT, The Arctic University of Norway, Tromsø, Norway, the northernmost university in the world.
-I was previously researcher at EPFL, Lausanne Switzerland.
+I am an associate professor at [UiT](https://uit.no/), The Arctic University of Norway, Tromsø, Norway, the northernmost university in the world.
+I was previously researcher at [EPFL](https://www.epfl.ch/), Lausanne Switzerland.
 My research is at the intersection between Data Science, Network Science, Machine Learning and Signal Processing.
+I am a member of [the machine learning group at UiT](https://machine-learning.uit.no/).

 My main research topics are:
  * [Graph signal processing](#graph-signal-processing)